linuxlawson/Chocolate-Mint/README.md

 3. If .themes doesnt exist, create it.
 Right click >> Create New Folder, >> type .themes

-4. Paste the theme you copied into the .themes folder
+4. Paste the theme you copied into the .themes folder.

 If you have to create a .themes folder, it should have a period in front of it >> .themes

-5. Replace the cinnamon.css in your copy of Mint-Y-Dark with halloween cinnamon.css.
+5. Replace the cinnamon.css in your copy of Mint-Y-Dark with cinnamon.css found above.

-4. Rename Mint-Y-Dark to Halloween (or whatever..)
+4. Rename new copy to Chocolate Mint (or whatever..)

 It should now show up in your themes under: System Settings >> Themes >> Desktop